 The Israel Police is the civilian police force of Israel.
 As with most other police forces in the world, its duties include crime fighting, traffic control, maintaining public safety, and counter-terrorism.
 It is under the jurisdiction of Israel's Minister of Public Security.
 The National Headquarters of the Israel Police is located in the government offices in Jerusalem.
-For more information on the Israel Police force please visit: https://www.gov.il/en/Departments/General/about_israel_police.
-Victims of crime are encouraged to report the incident to the JCSO first, who will assist in reporting crimes to Israel Police.
+For more information on the Israel Police force please visit: gov.il/en/Departments/General/about_israel_police.
+Due to language barriers and security concerns, victims of crime are instructed to report the incident to the JCSO first, who will assist in reporting crimes to Israel Police.
 There are no agreements between BYU and Israel Police for the investigation of alleged criminal offenses.